 Short History of Electricity in Healing Arts

-Since Egyptians used electric catfish ina bathtub for therapeutic purposes in 2750 B.C., electricity has been used for healing for a very long time.
-In the 1700’s, Germanphysicians used static electricity to treat paralyzed patients, and Benjamin Franklin used electricity to treat convulsion.
-In 1853, Dr. Holl from Pennsylvania used direct current through acupuncture needles to treat leg fracture for the first time!
-In 1934, China first published a book describing a technique using electricity through acupuncture needles.
+Since Egyptians used electric catfish in a bathtub for therapeutic purposes in 2750 B.C., electricity has been used for healing for a very long time.
+In the 1700s, German physicians used static electricity to treat paralyzed patients, and Benjamin Franklin used electricity to treat convulsion.
+In 1853, Dr. Holl from Pennsylvania used direct current through acupuncture needles to treat leg fractures for the first time!
+China first published a book that described a technique using electricity between acupuncture needles in 1934.
 Since the 50s, Chinese hospitals used electro-acupuncture for surgical anesthesia.

-Research has shown that electro-acupuncture stimulates the release of neurochemical substances such as endorphin, the body’s natural painkiller, and causes changes in acetylcholine level thus affecting the conduction of neuro signals.
-Even though electro-acupuncture is commonly used for pain disorders, it can also be used for emotional problems such as depression and anxiety.
-Electro-acupuncture has been applied successfully for the following conditions:
+Research has shown that electroacupuncture stimulates the release of neurochemical substances such as endorphin, the body’s natural painkiller, and causes changes in acetylcholine level, thus affecting the conduction of nerve signals.
+Even though electroacupuncture is commonly used for pain disorders, it can also be used for emotional problems such as depression and anxiety.
+Electroacupuncture has been applied successfully for the following conditions: